 - Before using any tool, check to see if it is in good condition.
 Don't use defective, dull, or broken tools.
 Don't put them back on the shelf; remove them from service and notify the mentor so the tool can be replaced or sent for repair. - When using a tool, place the work on a bench or hard surface rather than in the palm of your hand. - When using knives/blades, direct your cutting strokes away from your hand and body and be aware of those around you.
-Wear gloves.
+Use safety razors with retractable safety blades. - Wear cut resistant gloves.